 BP Poly-650 Side Effects

-Note: This page contains information about the side effects of acetaminophen / phenyltoloxamine.
-Some of the dosage forms included on this document may not apply to the brand name BP Poly-650.
+Note: This document contains side effect information about acetaminophen / phenyltoloxamine.
+Some dosage forms listed on this page may not apply to the brand name BP Poly-650.

 For Healthcare Professionals

 Applies to acetaminophen / phenyltoloxamine: oral liquid, oral tablet, oral tablet extended release.

 Alcoholic patients may develop hepatotoxicity after even modest doses of acetaminophen.
 In healthy patients, approximately 15 grams of acetaminophen is necessary to deplete liver glutathione stores by 70% in a 70 kg person.
 However, hepatotoxicity has been reported following smaller doses.
 Glutathione concentrations may be repleted by the antidote N-acetylcysteine.
 One case report has suggested that hypothermia may also be beneficial in decreasing liver damage during overdose.

 In a recent retrospective study of 306 patients admitted for acetaminophen overdose, 6.9% had severe liver injury but all recovered.
 None of the 306 patients died.

 Hepatic side effects including severe and sometimes fatal dose dependent hepatitis has been reported with the use of acetaminophen in alcoholic patients.
 Hepatotoxicity has been increased during fasting.
 Several cases of hepatotoxicity from chronic acetaminophen therapy at therapeutic doses have also been reported despite a lack of risk factors for toxicity.[Ref]